cedricwaltercastroson/pokefirered/INSTALL.md

     make -j$(nproc) NODEP=1

-Convenient targets have been defined to build Pokémon LeafGreen and the 1.1 revisions of both games:
+Convenient targets have been defined to build Pokémon FireRed and the 1.1 revisions of both games:

     # FireRed 1.1
     make -j$(nproc) firered_rev1
-    # LeafGreen 1.1
-    make -j$(nproc) leafgreen_rev1

 **Note:** If the build command is not recognized on Linux, including the Linux environment used within Windows, run `nproc` and replace `$(nproc)` with the returned value (e.g.: `make -j4`).
 Because `nproc` is not available on macOS, the alternative is `sysctl -n hw.ncpu`.